 Standing on the shoulders of investing gurus like Graham, O’Neill and Zweig is a great way to get started.
 We will learn to create and manage a portfolio of stocks based on the published, proven work of famous investors while incorporating our own strengths, time constraints and personal style.

-Systematic, repeatable investment strategies consist of 3 distinct processes: 1) Filtering, 2) Selecting, and 3) Managing.
+Systematic, repeatable investment strategies consist of 3 distinct processes: 1) Screening, 2) Selecting, and 3) Managing.
 All 3 processes rely on fundamental and/or technical criteria and can generally be automated.
 We will apply these processes to a guru investing strategy to examine and understand how the guru:

 Discussions will also cover qualitative vs quantitative approaches, automation, market timing and hedging, and the frequency of managing the strategy.